ED raids multiple locations in Kerala in connection with Bineesh Kodiyeri case

 Drug peddler Mohammad was just a benami for Bineesh Kodiyeri: ED

 Bineesh is the younger son of CPI (M) Kerala secretary Kodiyeri Balakrishnan.
 Bineesh had appeared for questioning before the ED in Bengaluru for the second time on Thursday, following his monetary links with Mohammad.
 It may be recalled that Bineesh had first appeared before the ED on October 6.
-However he left after complaining of uneasiness.
+However, he left after complaining of uneasiness.